 I consider part of my role is to teach as many people as possible about the tactics these individuals use and how you can identify and thwart their attacks so you can start to control how you respond to them, put a stop to the emotional abuse you might be experiencing, and even start the journey towards a new life that’s free from emotional abuse.

 My dream would be to stop all abuse from ever happening but of course I know that is not possible.
 Wouldn’t it be lovely to wave a magic wand and make it go away.
 So I guess the only thing I can do is try and make a difference in my community by making sure the right people know there is a new counselling service in Littlehampton that offers help in this specialised area.
 And I can keep talking about this subject to raise awareness, and I will be writing and teaching these subjects through regular blog posts and videos.

 I know from personal experience how life changing and liberating it can be when you finally discover that the way you felt about yourself was actually caused by being in a relationship with a toxic person.
 Once you understand that the negative thoughts and feelings you have been carrying around with you for most of your life were deliberately put there by someone else, you can start to hand them back and learn a new way of living your life.

 Realising that someone we love might have abused us can come as a shock and it can be very painful.
 I could help you explore this and come to terms with it.
-At Hopeful Heart, I can help you create a change for the better, regardless of your past, and help you overcome limitations that are holding you back.
+I can help you create a change for the better, regardless of your past, and help you overcome limitations that are holding you back.
 Together we can look at ways that you can shape a brighter future.

 If any of this sounds familiar to you and you would like to explore it further, please do get in contact and let’s talk about it.
 I look forward to hearing from you soon.